PanK0/TalkingChalks/Evaluation/README.md

 **Guided tours drawbacks:**
 * Cost
-* Being bonded by the timing of the whole group
+* Have to conform to the timing of the whole group
 * Difficult to follow if there are too many people

 **Info taken from internet drawbacks:**